hep-gc/docker/external_cloud/csv2/separated_containers/README.md

 * The csv2_default password to access the csv2 website at https://htc-dev.heprc.uvic.ca

-* The following ports on htc-dev should be open to external IPv4 traffic:
+* The following ports on htc-dev should be open to external IPv4 traffic and not in use:

     * 80/tcp
     * 947/tcp